 I’ve interviewed hundreds of people who’ve made this happen (as well as those who failed).
 And I worked with clients to see what works and what needs refining.

-The result of all that work is Steer Your Career.
+The result of all that work is the Career Boss Method.

-Steer Your Career is both a framework and a core set of workshops that help you
+Career Boss Method is both a framework and a core set of workshops that help you

 - get clear on your career horizon and develop a blueprint;

 - test the variables within your plan so you can take action with confidence; and

 - build the supporting infrastructure to keep you focused and motivated as you move forward.